henry2004y/vlasiator_manual/index.md

 1. fluxes that flow out of the velocity grid;
 2. distributions that go below the storage threshold.

-Usually the $1^{st}$ term dominates.[^1]
+Usually the $1^{st}$ term dominates.[^2]

+[^1]: Eulerian and Lagrangian descriptions of field appear most notably in fluid mechanics.

-[^1]: This can be easily observed with a small velocity space, where the moments calculated from the distribution functions deviates from the analytical values.
+[^2]: This can be easily observed with a small velocity space, where the moments calculated from the distribution functions deviates from the analytical values.